MicrosoftDocs/azure-reference-other/stream-analytics-docs/collect-azure-stream-analytics.md

 ```

 ## Arguments
-Collect takes optional scalar expression which allows to specify projection over the collected events.
-Without parameter it collects full event records.
+Collect takes an optional scalar expression that allows you to specify a projection over the collected events.
+Without the parameter, full event records are collected.

 ## Return Types
-Array of values projected by the `<scalar_expression>` parameter, or array of record values if no parameter provided.
+Array of values projected by the `<scalar_expression>` parameter, or array of record values if no parameter is provided.

 ## General Remarks
 Ordering of the values within returned array is **not** guaranteed

 ## Examples

-Collect all input events within 10 second window.
+Collect all input events within a 10 second window.

 ```SQL
 SELECT Collect() AS allEvents